Batman Beyond (comic book): Mark of the Phantasm

 This story takes place a year before the current events and explains what led Terry to leave Bruce.
 After a night fending off the Jokerz, Batman and Vigilante go their separate ways.
 During the fight, Vigilante's blood was spilled on the scene and collected by the police, who identify him as Jake Chill.
 Jake is attacked by the Phantasm in his apartment, who demands his death for the murder of Warren McGinnis.
 Batman manages to arrive just as Phantasm escapes and leaves behind a gas.
 After Jake tells Terry his role in Warren's death, Batman starts ruthlessly beating up Jake and is only stopped by Bruce's intervention.
 When Terry returns to the Batcave, Bruce tells him that he inhaled some of Andrea's fear toxin and started acting irrationally.
 Terry asks Bruce if he knew about Jake, but Bruce denies it.
 Terry suspects he's lying given how Jake worked at Wayne Enterprises and was related to the killer of Bruce's parents, Joe Chill.

 Terry goes to Dick and Barbara after his talk with Bruce.
 The two decide to tell Terry what led to the Bat-Family falling apart.
 While Tim Drake was recovering from the Joker's psychological trauma (as seen in the flashbacks of Return of the Joker), Barbara quit being Batgirl and ended her relationship with Bruce.
-Dick returned to Gotham after hearing what happened and felt guilty that he wasn't there for Tim.
+Dick returned to Gotham after hearing what happened and felt guilty that he was not there for Tim.
 Dick and Barbara rekindled their relationship, with Dick even planning to propose to Barbara at one point.
 However, Barbara found out that she was pregnant with Bruce's child and refused to tell Dick about it.
 Bruce told Dick about the pregnancy himself, leading his former sidekick to lash out at him.
 Barbara had a miscarriage after stopping a couple of thieves in an alley.
-A year later, Barbara would meet Sam at the D.A.'s office and eventually married him as she and Dick severed their ties with Bruce.
+A year later, Barbara would meet Sam Young at the D.A.'s office and eventually married him as she and Dick severed their ties with Bruce.